 Ultimately, the Switch Access Measure aims to deliver better outcomes for users and their families.

-Switch Access Measure developers
+Switch Access Measure Developers and Researchers

 The Switch Access Measure has been developed by Novita in association with Professor Virginia Wright.
 It has undergone initial research and development with good reliability outcomes (see references below), with further research planned soon.

-Annabelle has 30 years experience working as an Occupational Therapist both in Australia and in the UK.
+Annabelle has over 30 years' experience working as an Occupational Therapist both in Australia and in the UK.
 She has worked in the Assistive Technology Service at Novita in Adelaide for over 20 years and is currently a Clinical Lead Occupational Therapist.
 Her role has been to provide assessment, training and support to children and adults with physical disabilities and their families and consultative support to other clinicians and educators.
 As a developer of the Switch Access Measure (SAM), Annabelle continues to have a research role associated with further development of the assessment as an evidence-based outcome measure.
 Annabelle regularly delivers University lectures and conference papers in the area of Assistive Technology.
 She has a strong interest in achieving best practice outcomes for clients using switching technologies.